highrisedigital/wpbroadbean/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-** Beta Plugin - it works but is rusty! **
 WP Broadbean is a plugin allowing jobs added to Broadbean to show in your WordPress site.

 == Description ==

-WP Broadbean is a plugin designed to work alongside the Broadbean Adcourier job post system allowing jobs added to Broadbean to show in your WordPress site.
-The plugin adds custom post types and taxonomies to allow you to enter jobs into your WordPress site.
+[WP Broadbean](http://wpbroadbean.com/ "Broadbean posted jobs on your WordPress website") is a plugin designed to work alongside the Broadbean Adcourier job posting system allowing jobs added to Broadbean to show in your WordPress site.
+The plugin adds custom post types and taxonomies to allow you to add jobs.
 More importantly it provides an end-point to accept feed data sent by Broadbean and add this as job posts to your site.

+You can find out more about the WP Broadbean plugin on the [WP Broadbean website](http://wpbroadbean.com/ "Broadbean posted jobs on your WordPress website").

 == Installation ==